tvjsx/trading-vue-js/docs/api/DATASETS.md

 ## Limiting RAM

-Datasets designed to allow keeping data for several symbols simultaneously.
+Datasets allow you to keep data for multiple symbols at the same time.
 For example, you don't need to reload all data every time user switches between `BTC/USD` & `LTC/USD`.
 Instead you can upload new datasets and update them (through `merge`) for the active symbol.

 For this reason there is a max-size limit for all datasets: